 Throughout his career, Jon has served as lead trial counsel in federal and state courts across the country, including in Delaware, Georgia, Hawaii, Kentucky, New Jersey, New Mexico, New York, Ohio, South Carolina, Virginia, West Virginia, and Wisconsin.
 He also has extensive experience at the appellate level and has personally briefed and argued cases before the United States Court of Appeals for the Third Circuit, Pennsylvania Commonwealth Court, Pennsylvania Superior Court, and Delaware Supreme Court.

-Jon also possesses substantial experience dealing with all typed of union-related issues.
+Jon also possesses substantial experience dealing with all types of union-related issues.
 As lead negotiator at the bargaining table, he has successfully negotiated collective bargaining agreements in a wide variety of industries, including manufacturing, construction, distribution, telecommunications, and food service.
 He regularly handles unfair labor practice charges, union organizing campaigns, and grievance and arbitration proceedings.

 On a selective basis, Jon represents employees in litigation matters, primarily in breach of contract cases.